 Digital Object Identifier (DOI)

 Thomsen, Morten Skott; Zwart, Ruud; Ursu, Daniel; Jensen, Majbrit Myrup; Pinborg, Lars Hageman; Gilmour, Gary; Wu, Jie; Sher, Emanuele; and Mikkelsen, Jens Damsgaard, "Î±7 And Î²2 Nicotinic Acetylcholine Receptor Subunits Form Heteromeric Receptor Complexes That Are Expressed In The Human Cortex And Display Distinct Pharmacological Properties" (2015).
-Neurobiology.
+Translational Neuroscience.
 438.